 Born in Budapest in 1909, the half-Jewish daughter of a businessman and a piano teacher, Agi Jambor (pronounced: Yambor) made her debut with a symphony orchestra at the age of 12.

-In the late 1920s, she studied with Edwin Fischer in Berlin, a thriving international city, where, amongst others, she met Albert Einstein through his mistress, Toni Mendel.
+In the late 1920s, she studied with Edwin Fischer in Berlin, where, amongst others, she met Albert Einstein through his mistress, Toni Mendel.

 “She asked me what I wanted for my birthday.
 I said, ‘Einstein!’
 On my birthday, I opened the door and there he was.”